"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

-As shown earlier, co-occurring quality issues can drop performance, and are common in BLV people's photos~\cite{chiu2020assessing}, complicating the challenge of using VLMs to identify products.
-The regression results reveal a significant interaction effect for blur by framing (p < 0.001), blur by rotation (p < 0.05), and framing by rotation (p < 0.001).
-Inspecting the interaction plots revealed that when both independent variables are true (i.e., blurred and misframed), the drop in performance is less steep than when only one is true.
-This suggests that once product images are sufficiently degraded, all models struggle to identify them, regardless of further image degradation.
-Our qualitative observations of captioning errors echo these findings; see Appendix~\ref{appendix:additional-examples}, Table~\ref{fig:cooccurrance-failure-examples-mucinex}.
-For example, all three models fail to correctly identify a box of Mucinex Expectorant medication when the image is blurry, rotated 90 degrees, and half of the ``M'' of Mucinex is out of frame (the remainder of the label is visible).
-Yet, in a second image that is moved ever so slightly, such that the ``M'' in Mucinex is fully in view but still containing blur and 90-degree rotation, all three models caption the product correctly.
-Further disentangling how co-occurring image quality issues affect product identification and resulting captions is an important area for subsequent work.
+As shown earlier, co-occurring quality issues can negatively impact performance and are common in BLV people's photos \cite{chiu2020assessing}, complicating the challenge of using VLMs to identify products.
+The regression results reveal significant two-way interaction effects between blur and framing ($p < 0.001$), blur and rotation ($p < 0.05$), and framing and rotation ($p < 0.001$).
+The interaction plots reveal that when two image quality issues co-occur (e.g., blur and misframing), the drop in performance is less steep than when only one issue is present.
+We also observe a significant three-way interaction among blur, framing, and rotation ($p < 0.05$); inspection of this interaction plot reveals a similar pattern to the two-way interactions, where additional image quality issues reduce performance, but not to the same extent as a single issue.
+This suggests that once product images are sufficiently degraded, models struggle to identify them, regardless of further image degradation.
+Our qualitative observations echo these findings; see Appendix~\ref{appendix:additional-examples}, Table~\ref{fig:cooccurrance-failure-examples-mucinex}.
+For example, all four VLMs failed to identify a box of Mucinex Expectorant medication when the image is blurry, rotated 90 degrees, and half of the ``M'' in Mucinex is out of frame (despite the rest of the label being visible).
+Yet in a second image, moved ever so slightly so that the ``M'' in Mucinex is fully in view but still blurred and rotated 90 degrees, three of the four VLMs correctly identify it.
+Further disentangling how co-occurring image quality issues affect product identification is an important area for future work.